Preview campaign 25

 With 50 CHF

-enable a woman to buy school materials for one year.
+For example, you can provide a woman with school materials for a year.

 csm nigeria education teacher donation bd169f673e